 "Also, as I grow, the "beauty' that stirs my soul is beyond what someone looks like.
 That intangible quality that makes someone truly shine.
 Surface beauty is lovely, but deeper beauty is breathtaking."

 When she discovered her passion for skincare:

-"I was raised on an organic commune in Northern California, so I was introduced to natural skincare many years before it was popular.
+"I was raised on an organic commune in Northern California, so I was introduced to natural makeup and skincare many years before it was popular.
 Back then, all the 'cool' kids were using commercial brands while I was the dork showing up to slumber parties with homemade goldenseal salve.